 My Visit(s) to Bryce Canyon National Park

 I’ve visited Bryce Canyon National Park twice.
 My first visit was in October, and although the weather did not cooperate, I’d still recommend this time of year.
 The rest of my trip to Utah had absolutely perfect weather (I just happened to visit Bryce Canyon on the one day it rained).
-If you also have crappy weather during your visit, specifically fog, don’t be surprised if you don’t fall in love with Bryce Canyon.
+If you also have crappy weather during your visit, specifically rain and fog, don’t be surprised if you don’t fall in love with Bryce Canyon.
 It’s difficult to appreciate when you can’t really sense the scale of this magnificent canyon.

 My second visit was all about redemption, but I still ran into some weather issues.
 It had snowed the day before I visited, so I hiked through Bryce Canyon in about 3 to 4 inches of snow.
 While that wasn’t ideal, it wasn’t bad since I had packed my hiking poles and a set of micro spikes.
 However, the snow closed most of the scenic drive.
 Visitors were able to visit Sunrise and Sunset Points, as well as take the road to Inspiration and Bryce Points, but beyond that, the road was closed.